 When taking Adderall, severe side effects may also include shortness of breath, seizures, hallucinations, or a pounding heartbeat.

 Separately, the severe side effects of taking Xanax or Adderall can cause a multitude of health problems and the drug itself can lead individuals to becoming chemically dependent.
 When taken together, the heightened chances of having seizures or other serious health concerns involving the functions of the brain, heart, and lungs can permanently impact a person’s overall health.

 In severe cases, breathing can shut down, leading to death.

-When Xanax and Adderall are paired with illicit drugs such as marijuana, cocaine, or heroin, it can not only lead to side effects such as impaired memory and behavior, but it can ultimately lead to death.
-When used together, the combination of prescription drugs and illicit drugs can cause a complete shutdown of the individual’s central nervous system.
+When Xanax and Adderall are paired with illicit drugs such as marijuana, cocaine, or heroin, it can not only lead to side effects such as impaired memory and behavior, but can ultimately lead to death.
+When used together, the combination of prescription and illicit drugs can cause a complete shutdown of the individual’s central nervous system.

 If an individual is suffering from addiction to Xanax or Adderall, the only solution to recovering from their addiction is to seek and receive professional drug addiction treatment.

 For individuals struggling with a combination of addictive substances, seeking help and receiving a medical consultation is critical.
 Fortunately, proper treatment can help individuals overcome an addiction.
 Addiction is a disease that inhibits individuals from leading the whole and fulfilling life they were meant to live.